 The beds are soft and inviting with heavy white duvets and pillows I want to “permanently borrow”.
 In winter, the heated floors in the bathroom are a sheer delight, and while this may be too much information, I enjoyed the bidet a little too much.

 I’ve slept in hotels all over the world, well over 100 in fact, and there are four things that will make or break my stay.

 - The Bed – must be comfortable, with good pillows

 - The Shower – good water pressure, a rain shower head is a bonus

 Auberge Saint-Antoine, as you may have guessed, has all of the above.

 The hotel has a soothing vibe, from the music to the warm colour palettes, comfortable public seating, and soft music.
-The hotel’s gym and spa are small but well equipped, and the staff are always helpful, warm, and a pleasure to speak with – whether you’re speaking French or English (and I believe other languages are available too).
+The hotel’s gym and spa are small but well-equipped, and the staff is always helpful, warm, and a pleasure to speak with – whether you’re speaking French or English (and I believe other languages are available too).

 One of the best luxury hotels in Quebec City, Auberge Saint-Antoine is a hotel-musée worth visiting, whether you’re spending the night, or looking for a place to relax during your day of exploration.

 If you’re looking for luxury on a more intimate level, Auberge Saint-Antoine would be my suggestion.
 This hotel is an LGBTQIA2S+ safe space.